About Cypress JS

 • Component Testing Support: Supports isolated component tests using your app’s actual code, which is ideal for React, Vue, and Angular components.

 • Robust Documentation & Community: Cypress’s comprehensive documentation and plugin ecosystem remain among the best in the industry.
+It also has a large, active community that makes learning and troubleshooting easier.

 • CI/CD & Analytics Integration: Built-in integration with GitHub Actions, CircleCI, GitLab CI, and Slack.
 Also supports dashboards and analytics.